rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/basic-polarized-reflectometry/index.md

 The magnetization and polarization are chosen to be (anti-)parallel, and hence, no spin-flip is observed.
-By rotation of either the magnetization or the polarization vector, one can generalize this example to observe also the spin-flip channels.
+By rotation of either the magnetization or the polarization vector, one can generalize this example to observe also the [spin-flip channels]({{% ref-example "polarized-reflectometry/polarized-spin-flip" %}}).

-The construction of the sample is almost identical to the normal unpolarized cases, where the only difference is that the magnetization of a material can be specified:
+The construction of the sample is almost identical to the unpolarized cases, where the only difference is that the magnetization of a material can be specified:
 {{< highlight python>}}
 m_layer_mat = ba.MaterialBySLD("Layer", 1e-4, 1e-8,
                                ba.kvector_t(0, 1e8, 0))